5 Ways to Avoid the Spam Folder

 Build a healthy email list by having people opt-in or subscribe to receive email communications from you.
 We recommend you setup a double opt-in.
 You may have a smaller list, but your unsubscribe rates will be much better.

 From a healthy foundation, you can grow your list by making it easy to collect more email addresses with pop up forms, fly out forms, embedded email signups, and post-purchase emails.

 Because the stakes are high, you may want to verify the health of your list before you send your campaign to everyone.
 To do this, you can first send a test campaign to a sample of the list — no more than a couple thousand subscribers.
 If the test campaign has high open rates, low bounce and unsubscribe rates, and a low “marked as spam” percentage, it’s safe to send to the remainder of your list.

-You can also ask new subscribers how often they would like to receive your emails upon signup, or in one of your welcome series emails.
-From here, you can segment based on weekly, biweekly, or monthly subscriptions to make sure you’re not harassing anyone.
-You can also allow your subscribers to choose what type of content they’d like to receive and segment based on this information as well.
-The key thing is to make sure you’re sending your subscribers emails that are in line with what they signed up for.
+A major part of engagement is sending just the right amount of communication.
+So ask new subscribers how often they’d like to receive your emails when they sign up, or in one of your welcome series emails.
+Once you’ve done this, you can begin to segment by weekly, biweekly, or monthly communication schedules.
+Take it a step further and let subscribers choose the type of content they’d like to receive, then further segment on those preferences.
+The key is to send subscribers emails in line with what they signed up to receive.

 4. Write good subject lines